sussahoo/table_data_extract/README.md

-# OCR for extracting table data from images and pdfs
+# Transformer based model to OCR (for extracting table like data) from images and pdfs

 This is a specific OCR that looks for Items and Costs columns in the image.